-The toolbar displayed at the top of the Trace window is shown in figure 5; the buttons on this toolbar are detailed in table 9.
+The toolbar displayed at the top of the Trace window is shown in figure 6; the buttons on this toolbar are detailed in table 10.

-Figure 5.
+Figure 6.
 The Trace Window's toolbar

-Table 9.
-Buttons on the Trace window's toolbar
+Table 10.
+Icons on the Trace window's toolbar

-9. Buttons on the Trace wind Icon Action Description ⇒ Execute line Executes the current line and advances to the next line. ₹ Trace into expression Traces execution of the current line and advances to the next line.
-If the current line calls a user-defined function then this is also traced.
-44 Go back one line Changes the currently-selected line to be the previous line in the code.
-Skip current line Changes the currently-selected line to be the next line in the code.
-Continue trace Continues execution of the code in the Trace window from the current line to completion of the current function or operator, leaving the Trace window open.
-If successful, the code is cut from the stack (its Trace window is closed) and the selection advances to the next line of the calling function (if there is one). • Continue execution Closes the Trace window and resumes execution of the current application thread from the current line. • Restart all threads Closes the Trace window and resumes execution of all suspended threads. 茎 Edit name Opens an Edit window for the code in the Trace window as long as the cursor is on a blank line or in an empty space.
+lcon Action Description [:] Toggle line numbers Turns the display of line numbers on/off.
+M Execute line Executes the current line and advances to the next line. \$ • Trace into expression Traces execution of the current line and advances to the next line.
+If the current line calls a user-defined function then this is also traced. ۲.
+Go back one line Changes the currently-selected line to be the previous line in the code. د Skip current line Changes the currently-selected line to be the next line in the code. c Stop on next line of calling function Continues execution of the code in the Trace window from the current line to completion of the current function or operator.
+If successful, the selection advances to the next line of the calling function (if there is one).
+Continue execution of this thread Closes the Trace window and resumes execution of the current application thread from the current line. ~ Continue execution of all threads Closes the Trace window and resumes execution of all suspended threads.
+Edit name Converts the Trace window into an Edit window as long as the cursor is on a blank line or in an empty space.
 However, if the cursor is on or immediately after an object name that is not the name of the suspended function, then an Edit window for that object name is opened.
 II Interrupt Interrupts execution with a weak interrupt.
-X Clear trace/stop/monitor for this object Clears all breakpoints (resets STOP on every function) for the object. [] Toggle line numbers Turns the display of line numbers on/off.
-Search field See Section 4.3.2; the next three buttons relate to the Search field. ∆ ₽ Search for next match Locates the next occurrence of the Search text.
+1 Clear trace/stop/monitor for this object Clears all breakpoints (resets STOP on every function) for the object.
+Search and Replace fields See Section 4.3.2 ; the next three buttons relate to the Search field.
+Q Search Opens the Search field, enabling a search to be performed.
+Search for previous match Positions the cursor at the previous occurrence of the Search text.
+0 Search for next match Positions the cursor at the next occurrence of the Search text.